maciejbdybala/grand-repo/README.md

 Repository to track progress towards a career in data engineering, science or analysis.

+**2024-03-03**

+* Still keeping this link as I find it interesting: [The Popularity of Data Science Software](https://r4stats.com/articles/popularity/).
+* Produce a CV in [Quarto](https://quarto.org/docs/computations/r.html) using a template from [Schochastics](http://archive.schochastics.net/post/create-a-cv-with-quarto/) - done! :tada:
+* Hence, I continue reading [GitHub and Git guidance](https://docs.github.com/en/get-started)
+* Actually, I should also do a little work on an assignment I have for the [Computational Applied Mathematics](https://www.open.ac.uk/courses/modules/mst374) course I am doing.
+Deadline for this is 10 April 2024.
+  *  This is actually a project in itself, to put some Python code I write for that course on GitHub.
+But then again, in order to do that, I need to properly go through the guide from above.

 **2024-02-29**

 The [SQL for R Users](https://github.com/dlab-berkeley/sql-for-r-users) was informative.
 Tonight I am going to read through this article - [the origin of SQL](https://dl.acm.org/doi/pdf/10.1145/362384.362685).
 ETA: Have read about 2/3 of it, understood some bits to do with how data had been previously stored as trees (as in mathematics).
 Another addition, I think perhaps I will develop this into a static Quarto blog and then I will have a subpage with interesting links - this is one interesting link: [The Popularity of Data Science Software](https://r4stats.com/articles/popularity/).